blakestephenanderson/personal-site/_posts/2021-10-09-hist-sim-games.md

 ---
 layout: post
 title: "Historical simulation games, the good and the not-so-good"
+subtitle: "Are they an underutilized teaching tool, or do their underlying assumptions result in misunderstandings?"
 date: 2021-10-09
 header:
   image: /assets/images/ck3article.png
-  caption: "Are they an underutilized teaching tool, or do their underlying assumptions result in misunderstandings?"
+language: en
-categories:
+categories: [Culture]
-  - Culture
-tags:
-  - history
-  - fiction
-  - video games
-  - strategy games
-  - teaching
-  - blog
+tags: [history, fiction, video games, education, blog]
 ---

 If you ask most people who know me to list one fact about me, I’d wager the first thing that’d come to their mind would be, “he’s a huge history nerd.”
 History has been a lifelong passion and, unlike most interests, I can trace it back to a single event: playing the video game [Civilization III](https://en.wikipedia.org/wiki/Civilization_III) as a child.
-The mythic characters that stood as synecdoches for civilizations enthralled me.
+The mythic characters that stood as synecdoches for civilizations captivated my little eight-year-old self.
 Ever since playing that game, I’ve indulged in untold hours of reading academic books, parsing through primary documents, and even contemplating getting a Ph.D. in medieval Roman ([Byzantine](https://en.wikipedia.org/wiki/Byzantine_Empire)) history.

 That’s what most parents want for their kids, right?
 To find some passion in school, to excel in a particular subject?
 Yet, I remember most of my high school peers’ eyes glazed over the moment they walked through the doors of the history classroom.
 Perhaps if they’d been exposed to historical simulation grand strategy games as teaching tools, some of them would have grown to love the subject as much as I did.